nickabs/transmission/README.md

 [See the theme demo site](https://demo.transmissionthemes.com).

 # Download and Install
-You can download the latest version from the demo site (above) or get previous versions from the [Releases](https://github.com/nickabs/transmission/releases) page.
+You can download the latest version of the theme from the [demo site](https://demo.transmissionthemes.com).

 The theme is installed by using the Ghost theme admin tools on your site to upload the transmission.zip file.

+Previous versions can be downloaded from the [Releases](https://github.com/nickabs/transmission/releases) page.

 # For developers